 For your application to be approved, you must:

-- be a practising member in good standing with your current association
+- Be a practising member in good standing with their current association

 IPMA Application Requirements